AurelienCD/DeepHybridLearning_RadiotherapyQA_Depository_ManuscriptID_Diagnostics/README.md

 # DeepHybridLearning_RadiotherapyQA_Depository_ManuscriptID_Diagnostics

-The python codes above are the one used in the manuscript "Deep Hybrid Learning prediction of patient specific quality assurance in radiotherapy: implementation in clinical routine" submitted in Diagnostics.
+The python codes above are the one used in the manuscript "Deep Hybrid Learning prediction of patient specific quality assurance in radiotherapy: implementation in clinical routine" published in Diagnostics.

-Manuscript ID: Diagnostics.
+PMID: 35008198.

 - "Complexity_index" code allows to obtain the complexity indexes of radiotherapy plans using Raystation treatment planning software
 - "Machine Learning" code is the code developed to train the predicting machine learning models for Thorax and Head tumour location